Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-05.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-05.kt).

 In the [debug mode](#debugging-coroutines-and-threads), it outputs something like this: